jd28/rollnw/issues/closed/client-main-refactor.md

 # Client main.cpp refactor

-Status: implementation in progress.
+Status: closed; supported automated validation passed and user manual testing accepted on 2026-09-17.
 Source baseline: `6182a1943`.
 Actual checkpoints and validation are recorded in [client-main-refactor-progress.md](client-main-refactor-progress.md).